chiasmod0n/chiasmodon-mobile/README.md

-# Chiasmodon APK
+# Chiasmodon mobile

 This repository contains the APK (Android Package) for Chiasmodon, an OSINT tool designed to assist in the process of gathering information about a target domain.
 The primary functionality of Chiasmodon revolves around searching for domain-related data, including domain emails, domain credentials, CIDRs, ASNs, subdomains, and allows users to search Google Play application IDs.

 ## Usage

-To install and run Chiasmodon APK on an Android device, follow these steps:
+To install and run Chiasmodon mobile on an Android device, follow these steps:

 1. Download the APK file from the [Releases](https://github.com/chiasmod0n/chiasmodon/releases) page.
 2. Transfer the APK file to your Android device.